 Enjoy a fascinating virtual conversation with Sally K. Fairfax—Inverness glass artist and Henry J. Vaux Distinguished Professor Emerita in the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.
-Her current exhibition in the Coastal Marin Artists Gallery, Sally K. Fairfax: Ice & Glass, presents her sculptural glass and photography inspired by time spent visiting the Arctic and the Antarctic observing the impact of the planet’s melting ice caps.
-She is joined by Mary Ann King, natural habitat restoration expert and artist and gifted glass artist Gina Zetts, both of whom collaborated with Fairfax on numerous art, academic, and environmental projects.
+The exhibition in Bolinas Museum’s Coastal Marin Artists Gallery, Sally K. Fairfax: Ice & Glass, presents her sculptural glass and photography inspired by her many visits to the Arctic and the Antarctic, observing the impact of the planet’s melting ice caps.
+Sally is joined by Mary Ann King, natural habitat restoration expert and artist, and Gina Zetts, a gifted glass artist and instructor.
+Their collaborations with Fairfax are included in the exhibition.

-- Sally Fairfax: Inspired by her many trips to the Arctic and Antarctica, Inverness glass artist Sally K. Fairfax creates polar bears and ice images that highlight one of the most significant environmental issues of our time—the rapid melting of our planet’s ice caps.
-Fairfax is deeply invested in natural resource policy, a distinguished professor emerita of environmental science, policy, and management at the University of California, Berkeley.
+SALLY K. FAIRFAX is an Inverness-based glass artist whose many trips to the Arctic and Antarctica inspired her to create sculptural glass and photographic images highlighting one of the most significant environmental issues of our time—the rapid melting of our planet’s ice caps.
+A distinguished professor emerita of environmental science, policy, and management at the University of California, Berkeley, Fairfax is deeply invested in natural resource policy.
 She began working with glass in the 1970s and this exhibition displays her current use of diverse techniques to create works of practicality, pure aesthetics, or social commentary.